-Our degree courses are especially suited to creative and mathematical students with a strong interest to work in a fast-moving, demanding and rewarding profession.
+Our degree courses are especially suited to creative and mathematical students with a strong interest in working in a fast moving, demanding and rewarding profession.

-You have problem-solving skills and enjoy learning the details of how things work and the innovation required to make them better.
-You are hard-working, enjoy a challenge, and have a desire for a varied degree with direct relevance to many areas of society.
+You will have problem solving skills and will enjoy learning the detail of how things work, as well as the innovation required to make them better.
+You will be hard working, enjoy a challenge, and desire a varied degree with direct relevance to many areas of society.

 How is this course taught and assessed?

 Our teaching methods include lectures, tutorials, laboratory classes, group work and online resources.
 Independent study is also expected, combining lecture notes with textbooks and other materials.